mikeizbicki/cmc-csci040/week_00/README.md

    1. Once again, you must modify your HTML in order to insert the required `<script>` tag into your webpage.
       Everytime you modify your webpage, you must go through the process of uploading with GitHub Desktop.

-   1. Google Analytics does NOT work when you have uBlock Origin or uMatrix activated.
+   1. Google Analytics does NOT work when you have uBlock Origin activated.
-      To ensure that Google Analytics is correctly working, you should temporarily disable these plugins.
+      To ensure that Google Analytics is correctly working, you should temporarily disable uBlock Origin.
       Then, you can visit your google analytics page to see that it registers you as a visitor.

 1. [Follow these instructions](https://developers.facebook.com/docs/plugins/like-button/) to create a Facebook Like button for your webpage.